Sokkeldirektoratet

 The following definitions shall apply for these regulations:

-2. allocation measurement, measurement where the measurement result is included in an allocation.
+2. allocation measurement, a measurement where the measurement result is included in an allocation.
 This does not comprise delivery measurement and CO2 tax measurement,

-3. working range, range defined by two values of a quantity that, under specific conditions, can be measured using a given measuring instrument or measuring system with a specified instrumental uncertainty.
+3. working range, a range defined by two values of a quantity that, under specific conditions, can be measured using a given measuring instrument or measuring system with a specified instrumental measurement uncertainty.
 A measuring instrument or measuring system can have multiple working ranges,

 4. automatic sampler, a system capable of taking representative samples from fluids flowing through a pipe.
 The system consists of at least a sampling probe, an associated control unit and a sample container,

-7. direct measurement or direct measurement method, measurement method where the value of a measurand is obtained directly without the need for supplemental calculations based on a functional relationship between the measurand and other measured quantities.
-The measurement method remains direct even if supplemental measurements of influence quantities are necessary to make corrections,
+7. direct measurement or direct measurement method, a measurement method where the value of a quantity is obtained directly by means of a measuring instrument or measuring system, without the need for supplemental calculations.
+The measurement method remains direct even if it is necessary to measure influence quantities to make corrections,

-8. operating conditions, values of the measurand and influence quantities under which measuring instruments and measuring systems operate,
+8. operating conditions, the values of the measurand and influence quantities under which measuring instruments and measuring systems operate,

 9. disturbance, an influence quantity with a value that is outside the designated rated operating conditions for a measuring instrument or measuring system,